ACCREDITED CLINICAL NUTRITIONIST, SPORTS NUTRITIONIST: BONDI JUNCTION, SYDNEY & ONLINE

 If you’re considering seeing a nutritionist, you may be wondering what happens during a consultation.
 Here’s what you can expect:

-1. Initial Consultation (90 minutes)
+1. Initial Consultation (60 minutes)

 During your first meeting, the nutritionist will take a thorough health history, assess your current diet, and discuss your lifestyle habits.
-They’ll ask about your goals — whether it’s weight loss, better digestion, or improved energy — and will then create a personalised nutrition plan tailored to your needs.
+They’ll ask about your goals, whether it’s weight loss, better digestion, or improved energy, and will then create a personalised nutrition plan tailored to your needs.

-2. Follow-up Consultations (30 minutes)
+2. Follow-up Consultations (30 minutes/45 minutes)

 At follow-up appointments, the nutritionist will assess your progress, provide additional support, and make any necessary adjustments to your meal plan.
 They will answer any questions and continue to work with you to ensure long-term success.